How I Lost Faith: How the end of religion can be the beginning of God

 Along with re-establishing contact with your own deepest core, it's also useful to revise the religious concepts that determine your life.
 Are they working for or against you?
 You can still gain inspiration from religious texts and age-old stories as long as you are aware that they are stories.
 Nothing more, nothing less.
 I often forget what I did yesterday, let alone remember what someone else did 2,000 years ago.

-Another concept worth reconsidering is that"knowing"Will lead to wisdom.
+Another concept worth reconsidering is that "knowing" will lead to wisdom.
 This drives us to get to the bottom of the truth.
 But maybe it's better not to understand everything.
 Maybe the point of life is not about getting to the bottom of it.
 Maybe it's simply about living for the sake of living.
 Maybe life doesn't have any deeper meaning than the meaning that you give it each moment.
-It can be liberating to keep the mystery intact instead of wanting to unravel it, explain it, write it down and proclaim you've uncovered the ultimate"truth.”
-For me, in any case, saying"I don't know", sitting in silence and being open to listen offers more insight than a rational analysis or a logical explanation.
+It can be liberating to keep the mystery intact instead of wanting to unravel it, explain it, write it down and proclaim you've uncovered the ultimate "truth.”
+For me, in any case, saying "I don't know", sitting in silence and being open to listen offers more insight than a rational analysis or a logical explanation.

 Of course it's dead scary to let go of the certainties we've adopted.
 I spent months immersed in doubt.
 Who was I, now that I had turned away from the identity I lived and breathed for 14 years?
 There was a gaping emptiness, as if paradise were lost.
 Not only later, but also now, here.
 Nothing was certain anymore, nothing was fixed.
 I had landed on earth and was suddenly facing life alone.
 There wasn't a single authority I could turn to.
 And precisely then, in the depths of that fear, I found myself smiling.
 It may have been scary and lonely, but it was real.
 Now that there wasn't anyone to trust blindly, I rediscovered my own navigational system, which enabled me to live based increasingly on my own inner wisdom.